 By Mike Boisvert.

-With everything shutting down, the outdoors is still open!
-There’s nothing healthier than getting away from the crowds, getting outside for some fresh air, and take in nature’s natural beauty.
+There’s nothing healthier than getting away from the crowds, getting outside for some fresh air, and take in nature’s natural beauty!
 Getting outside and connecting with nature is a way to help maintain our mental and physical health.

-We recognize that even with all our efforts to minimize your risk of exposure, group experiences inherently increase the risk of contracting COVID-19.
+With vaccinations on the rise and rates of infection decreasing, the risk of exposure is now low!
 GO will continue to uphold the well-being of our entire extended community as the top priority while we look for safe ways to advance our mission.
-OUR HIKES ARE LIMITED TO TEN MEMBERS.
 As the pandemic continues to evolve, we’ll update our policies and procedures accordingly, always under the expectation that trips will need to be adapted to changing health and safety protocols.

-It's easy to maintain social distancing on the trails as everyone hikes at their own pace but for the initial meet and greet, please have a face covering with you until we get started.
-Also, please respect each other’s space.
-When we pass other hikers put your face covering back on and move off the trail.
+It's easy to maintain social distancing on the trails as everyone hikes at their own pace.
+Mask mandates have been lifted however you may still want to have one available if we run into crowds of people.
 As with all places nowadays, please stay home if you're sick or have been around anyone sick.

 While hiking might sound strange to combat a global pandemic, research suggests that certain organic compounds released by trees might help boost the immune system.
 Other studies have shown that exposure to green space reduces stress – something we could all benefit from right now.